EndPointCorp/end-point-blog/2016/01/13/mediawiki-major-upgrade-process.html.md

 a text description of what should be seen, and then the actual extension in action.

 That’s the end of the major upgrade for MediaWiki!
-Hopefully in the future the upgrade process will be better designed (I have ideas on that — but that’s the topic of another article).
+Hopefully in the future the upgrade process will be better designed (I have ideas on that—​but that’s the topic of another article).
 One final check you can do is to open a screen and tail -f the httpd error log for your site.
 After the upgrade, this is a helpful way to spot any issues as they come up.